JamesByers/fireflies_project/README.md

 Soon after that I decided to change to a faster microcontroller.
 And I found much more appropriate LED strings rather than the clunky plastic covered LED strips I had be working with.

-That resulted in my first prototype on protoboard.
+That resulted in my first prototype.
 It used a Pi Pico RP2040 microcontroller board and is still doing its thing everyday outdoors!
 The journey continued with a v1 printed circuit board implementation in the smaller box.
 That led to the current V2 version with additional features.

 **[Hardware Revision History with images](hardware_version_history.md)**